K'taka CM directs civic authorities to identify encroachment of SWD in Bengaluru | Science-Environment

 K'taka CM directs civic authorities to identify encroachment of SWD in Bengaluru

-He assured the Palike of financial assistance in completing the work.Regarding Yelahanka, he said he has noticed that the stormwater drain has been encroached at some places for which he directed Gupta to widen it, Bommai told reporters.Due to the torrential rains from the wee hours of Monday to the morning, the apartment and the surrounding places were inundated.
+He assured the Palike of financial assistance in completing the work.Regarding Yelahanka, the chief minister said he had noticed that the stormwater drain had been encroached at some places and directed Gupta to initiate steps to widen it.Due to the torrential rains from the wee hours of Monday to the morning, the apartment and the surrounding places were inundated.

 - Country: